francocamila/francocamila/README.md

 ## 🌠 About Me

-- 🧠 I’m an intern at SEAT, researcher at IBTI and finishing my bachelor's degree in Electronics Engineering ⚡
+- 🧠 I’m a development researcher at IBTI and getting a biomedical engineering master's degree :heartbeat:
 - 👯 I like to colaborate in diverse communities

 ## 🤖 What I am doing

-- :frog: I’m currently learning about Natural Language Processing, Flutter and Vue.js.
+- :frog: I’m currently learning about Natural Language Processing, ML and GANs.
 - :shipit: Ask me about science fiction, cyberpunk and dystopian novels.
 Also, Compressive Sensing :)